The lining in your gut is responsible for controlling what gets absorbed into your bloodstream and keeping it free of toxins.

-Today, I wanted to talk to you about a specific gut issue – leaky gut syndrome.
+Today, I want to talk to you about a specific gut issue that can arise when this happens.

 What Is Leaky Gut Syndrome?

-If you unravelled it and laid it all out, you could cover 250 square metres with it.
+In fact, your digestive system is so long that if you unraveled it all and laid it all out, you could cover 250 square metres with it.

 Your digestive system is also full of friendly bacteria which help maintain all sorts of bodily functions, including your immune system and your brain.